micahmelling/auto-shap/README.md

 state-of-the-art technique for explaining model predictions.
 Model explanation can be valuable in many regards.
 For one, understanding how a model devised a prediction can engender trust.
-Conversely, it could inform us if our model is using features in a nonsensical way.
+Conversely, it could inform us if our model is using features in a nonsensical or unrealistic way, potentially helping us to catch leakage issues.
 Likewise, feature importance scores can be useful for external presentations.
 For further details on SHAP values and their underlying mathematical properties, see the hyperlink at the beginning of this paragraph.

 The Python [SHAP library](https://shap.readthedocs.io/en/latest/index.html) is often the go-to source for computing SHAP values.
 It's handy and can explain virtually any model we would like.
 However, we must be aware of the following when using the library.

-* The correct type of explainer class must be used.
-For example, if we have a Random Forest model, we should use the TreeExplainer.
+* The correct type of explainer class must be declared.
-* Our code for implementing SHAP values will be slightly different when we have a regression model instead of a classifier.
+* Our code for extracting SHAP values will be slightly different when we have a regression model compared to when we have a classifier.
 * SHAP cannot natively handel scikit-learn's CalibratedClassifierCV.
-* Boosting models have distinct behavior when it comes to SHAP values.
+* Boosting models often have distinct behavior when it comes to SHAP values.

 Likewise, the native SHAP library does not take advantage of multiprocessing.
 The auto-shap library will run SHAP calculations in parallel to speed them